quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 THE END!
 ========

-In this post, we've tried to present the different steps of obfuscation pass development, from the conception to the improvements.
+In this post, we tried to present the different steps of obfuscation pass development, from the conception to the improvements.
 There are a few things that could be improved, most notably handling operations other than XORs.
 But we'll leave that to you!